 Neil Barker, pictured with girlfriend Valeria, received £1.8m compensation after a motorbike crash in 2003.
 But the Court of Protection said he lacked the mental capacity to handle his finances”.
 Daily Mail.

 Deputies must always: 1) only make decisions in the other person’s best interests.
 2) Only make the decisions the court says they can make.
 3) Apply a high standard of care when making decisions.

 If the person could make the decision by themselves, indeed, a deputy should attempt to help the person reach a decision if that is at all possible.
 A Deputy may not: • restrain the person, except to stop them coming to harm. • Stop life-sustaining medical treatment, e.g. turn off a life-support machine. • Make a will for them, or change their existing will. • Make substantial gifts out of the person’s money. • Put money or property into the deputy’s own name.

 Reports to and supervision by the Court of Protection.

 The court requires regular reports to the Office of the Public Guardian so they can see you are acting in the person’s best interest.
-The Court of Protection also records the decisions made by the deputy, especially significant ones such as proportionately large investments or changes in care or living arrangements.
-The deputy must also retain copies of any documents relevant decisions you’ve made, for example, bank statements, receipts, recommendations from financial advisers as well as letters and reports on health and social services matters.
+The CoP also records the decisions made by the deputy, especially significant ones such as proportionately large investments or changes in care or living arrangements.
+The deputy must also retain copies of any documents relevant to decisions you’ve made, for example, bank statements, receipts, recommendations from financial advisers as well as letters and reports on health and social services matters.
 The deputy normally has to complete a report once a year and they also have to maintain special insurance.
 It is clear that the task of a deputy is pretty time consuming and consequently expensive if performed professionally.
 It has to be said that the Court of Protection is not universally popular and doesn’t receive the greatest press.
-But for every case that hits the headlines we’re sure there are plenty which work well for the person in need of help.
+But for every case that hits the headlines, we’re sure there are plenty that work well for the person in need of help.